liferay/liferay-docs/develop/tutorials/articles/390-data-upgrades/02-upgrade-processes-for-former-service-builder-plugins.markdown

+---
+header-id: upgrade-processes-for-former-service-builder-plugins
+---

-# Upgrade Processes for Former Service Builder Plugins [](id=upgrade-processes-for-former-service-builder-plugins)
+# Upgrade Processes for Former Service Builder Plugins

 If you modularized a traditional Liferay plugin application that implements Service Builder services, your new modular application must register itself in